 In 2011, an interactive narrative walking simulator hit the market, using elements from Half-Life 2 to create a world that would ultimately evolve into a full-on, stand-alone remake two years later.

-The Stanley Parable puts players in the shoes of Stanley, an office worker who’s job is to monitor data on a computer screen.
+The Stanley Parable puts players in the shoes of Stanley, an office worker whose job is to monitor data on a computer screen.
 With his brain trained to press his little button and ask no questions, Stanley is left with no direction when that computer screen goes blank.
 So he sets off to explore the office building.

 Stanley’s story unfolds with every action players make.
 A narrator tries to guide the narrative, but with most branching paths, the story expands and alters.
 For a walking simulator, it’s a surprise that The Stanley Parable initially offered six endings.
 It’s even more surprising that the HD stand-alone remake was able to tack on an additional 16.